RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/README.md

 ## Weighted Entropy Scheduling

-Weighted entropy selection is the kernel's mechanism for choosing which ready event executes next.
-It is the single scheduling mechanism across all CIBOS profiles, configured differently per profile through weights and optional feature compilation.
+Weighted entropy selection is the kernel's conflict resolution mechanism.
+It is used ONLY when more events are ready than execution contexts are available.

+### When Weighted Entropy Applies

+**Weighted entropy is for CONFLICT RESOLUTION, not for all dispatch.**

+- **No competition:** Dispatch all ready events.
+No selection needed.
+- **Competition exists:** Use weighted entropy to select which events dispatch.

 ### The Ticket Analogy

 Each event in the Ready Pool has tickets equal to its weight.
-The kernel selects one ticket uniformly at random using cryptographic entropy.
-An event with weight 3 has three tickets.
-An event with weight 1 has one ticket.
+When conflict resolution is needed, the kernel selects one ticket uniformly at random using cryptographic entropy.

-Example: One system event (weight 3) competing with three user events (weight 1 each).
+Example: One system event (weight 3) competing with three user events (weight 1 each) for one slot.
 Pool contains 6 tickets.
 System event probability: 3/6 = 50%.
 Each user event probability: 1/6 ≈ 17%.

 Selection remains entropy-based.
 Weights skew probability without introducing determinism.
-No event is guaranteed to be selected or not selected.

 ### Weight Configuration

 Weights are boot-time configuration, loaded from a signed configuration file at startup.
-If no valid signed configuration is present, compiled defaults apply.
-Weights do not change during operation — configuration is read-only after boot.
+Weights do not change during operation.

-**System class:** Components whose responsiveness directly affects user experience.
-Window managers, input handlers, compositors, audio servers.

-**User class:** Standard application containers.

-**Background class:** Non-critical background processes.

-Weight values per profile (compiled defaults, overridable via signed config):
+**Weight values per profile (compiled defaults, overridable via signed config):**

 | Profile | System | User | Background |
 |---|---|---|---|